firmai/firmai/TEMPLATE.md

 ### Hi there 👋
 I'm Derek, a software developer and machine learning researcher in management sciences and finance, currently working on:

+ - If you are interested in the topics below have a look at ML-Quant resources https://www.ml-quant.com/
  - Synthetic data generation, agent-based simulators, forecasting, and asset management using machine learning; with
  - Quantitative funds, multinational investment banks, financial market authorities, the office of national statistics, and other british government departments.
- - If you are interested in any of these topics have a look at  ML-Quant resources https://www.ml-quant.com/

 <table width="100%">
   <tr>